Prolls/WowLogChampions/README.md

-#Features
+# Features
-!logs displays your guild's mates achievements during last raid !logs *Any Log ID* displays achievements of this raid attendants !transmo displays next world days for my guild raid days.
-It defines how the raid should be deguised in
+!logs displays your guild's mates achievements during last raid<br />
+!logs *Any Log ID* displays achievements of this raid attendants<br />
+!transmo displays next world days for my guild raid days.
+It defines how the raid should be deguised in<br />

 # To make it run on a node js server:<br />
 Add a .env file in the root folder with the following content: